Use R-powered custom visuals in Power BI

 You do not need to install R to use R-powered custom visuals in the Power BI service, however, if you want to use R-powered custom visuals in Power BI Desktop you must install R on the local machine.
 You can download R from the following locations:

-Once the visual is downloaded (which is like downloading any file from your browser), go to Power BI Desktop and right-click the ellipsis (the ...) in the Visualizations pane, and select Import from file.
+Once the visual is downloaded (which is like downloading any file from your browser), go to Power BI Desktop and click the ellipsis (...) in the Visualizations pane, and select Import from file.

 You're cautioned about importing a custom visuals, as shown in the following image:

 Navigate to where the visual file was saved, then select the file.
 Power BI Desktop custom visualizations have the .pbiviz extension.

 When you return to Power BI Desktop, you can see the new visual type in the Visualizations pane.

 When you import the new visual (or open a report that contains a R-powered custom visual), Power BI Desktop installs the required R packages.

 From there, you can add data to the visual just as you would any other Power BI Desktop visual.
 When complete, you can see your finished visual on the canvas.
 In the following visual, the Forecasting R-powered visual was used with United Nations (UN) birth rate projections (the visual on the left).